 - 1. Select CAD> Text> Rich Text III and click once in the drawing area to open the Rich Text Specification dialog. - 2.
-On the TEXT panel, click the Insert Macro button and select Global> Layout Info> Layout Page Number from the menu. - Notice that the characters %page% now appear in the text field.
+On the TEXT panel, click the Insert Macro button and select Global> Layout Info> Layout Page Label from the menu. - Notice that the characters %layout.label% now appear in the text field.